oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

 | Notebook                         | Description
 |:---                              |:---
-|`IntelPytorch_Interactive_Chat_Quantization.ipynb` | Performs chat creation with IPEX quantization and provides interface for interactions in Jupyter Notebook.
+|`IntelPytorch_Interactive_Chat_Quantization.ipynb` | Performs chat creation with Intel® Extension for PyTorch (IPEX) quantization and provides interface for interactions in Jupyter Notebook.

 ### Python Scripts

 | Script                        | Description
 |:---                           |:---
-|`IntelPytorch_Interactive_Chat_Quantization.py` | The script performs chat creation with IPEX quantization and provides simple interactions based on prepared input.
+|`IntelPytorch_Interactive_Chat_Quantization.py` | The script performs chat creation with Intel® Extension for PyTorch (IPEX) quantization and provides simple interactions based on prepared input.

 ## Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

-## Run the `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` Sample
+## Run the `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch (IPEX) Quantization` Sample

 ### On Linux*